meihsner/SludgeThickness/README.md

 - examining the influence of data filtration on the obtained results.

 # Libraries:
-- *Tkinter* - manual selection of the path to the images (GUI) (8.6.0),
+- *Tkinter* - used for manual selection of the path to the images (GUI) (8.6.0),
-- *OpenCV* - determining the region of interest, performing normalization, correcting lens distortion, assisting in data visualization and image acquisition.
-(4.5.1.48),
+- *OpenCV* - used to determine the area of interest, perform normalization, correct lens distortions, aid in data visualization and image acquisition (4.5.1.48),
-- *Pillow* - reading the image as an object (8.2.0),
+- *Pillow* - used to correctly read the image as an object (8.2.0),
 - *XlsxWriter* - collecting the results of the sediment thickness measurement over time and saving to an Excel spreadsheet (1.3.9),
-- *matplotlib* - presentation of normalized images on the basis of a control sample, visualization of the course of the first derivative and plotting the sedimentation profile (3.3.1),
+- *matplotlib* - used for presentation of normalized images on the basis of a control sample, visualization of the course of the first derivative and plotting the sedimentation profile (3.3.1),
-- *NumPy* - calculation of average pixel values, polynomial regression, or searching for minimum, maximum or significant values for the analysis (1.20.2),
+- *NumPy* - used to calculate average pixel values, polynomial regression or search for minimum, maximum or significant values for analysis (1.20.2),
-- *SciPy* - ﬁltration of data with a Savitzky-Golay filter, median filter and to obtain the best polynomial coefficients of the control sample
+- *SciPy* - used for ﬁltration of data with a Savitzky-Golay filter, median filter and to obtain the best polynomial coefficients of the control sample (1.6.2),
 - other built-in libraries, such as: *os*, *math*, *copy*.

 # Workplace and research material: